Quantum State Tomography for Matrix Product Density Operators: Numerical Experiments

 Here, each matrix ${\mU_{\ell}^\star}^{i_{\ell}}$ has size $r \times r$, except for ${\mU_1^\star}^{i_1}$ and ${\mU_n^\star}^{i_n}$ that have dimension of $1 \times r$ and $r \times 1$, respectively.
 We generate each MPS $\vu^\star$ by first generating a random Gaussian vector of length $d^n$ and then applying the sequential SVD \cite{Oseledets11} to truncate it to an MPS, which we finally normalize to have unit length.
 As a consequence, entry $\vrho^\star(i_1 \cdots i_\nqbit, j_1 \cdots j_\nqbit)$ can be expressed as

 where $\otimes$ denotes the Kronecker product.
-Thus, $\vrho^\star = \vu^\star {\vu^\star }^T$ is also an MPO with MPO ranks $r_1=\dots=r_{n-1} = r^2$.
+Thus, $\vrho^\star = \vu^\star {\vu^\star }^\top$ is also an MPO with MPO ranks $r_1=\dots=r_{n-1} = r^2$.

-To illustrate that \Cref{Statistical Error_Haar_Measurement} might hold even with $Q=1$, we only use a single Haar random rank-one POVM in the experiments.
+To illustrate that \Cref{Statistical Error_Haar_Measurement} might hold even with $Q=1$, we only use a single Haar random projective in the experiments.
 We generate a real Haar-distributed random unitary matrix $ \in \R^{d^n \times d^n}$.
 Each population measurement \eqref{The defi of POVM 2} can then be rewritten as

-This is our reason for considering a pure state $\vrho^\star$ as it reduces the complexity for computing $ \trace(\vphi_{k}\vphi_k^\T \vrho^\star)$ from $O(d^{2n})$ to $O(d^{n})$.
+This is our reason for considering a pure state $\vrho^\star$ as it reduces the complexity for computing $ \trace(\vphi_{k}\vphi_k^\top \vrho^\star)$ from $O(d^{2n})$ to $O(d^{n})$.

 We use the induced POVM to measure the state $\vrho^\star$ $M$ times to get the empirical measurements $\wh \vp$.
-With the obtained measurements, as in \eqref{The loss function in QST}, we attempt to recover the MPS $\vu^\star$ (and hence $\vrho^\star$) by minimizing the following constrained mean squared error loss \e \ee which has the same form as \eqref{The loss function in QST}.
+With the obtained measurements, as in \eqref{The loss function in QST}, we attempt to recover the MPS $\vu^\star$ (and hence $\vrho^\star$) by minimizing the following constrained mean squared error loss